Safe Water Bath Canned Roasted Tomato Sauce

 Can I use canned organic whole peeled tomatoes in this recipe and still water bath the sauce?

-Yes, you can use the tomatoes!
-There might be a slight reduction of quality (every time produce is canned, the quality goes down some), but it's perfectly safe.
+Yes, you can use canned tomatoes!
+There might be a slight reduction of quality (every time produce is canned, the quality goes down some), but it’s perfectly safe.

 Is it possible to use fresh lemon juice (and if not, how about if i boiled it first)?